swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 ## 3. Differential Privacy Implementation

 ### Experimental Setup
 So how I went about it what was implemented in the Abadi et al. paper suggested.
 I went on to understand how the paremeters affected the utility.
-So classified the papemeters into 2 parts:
+So classified the parameters into 2 parts:
 1. <b>Privacy focusing parameters: </b> The ones that are focused on enhancing the privacy budget (Clipping norm C and Noise Multiplier σ)
 2. <b>Model focusing parameters: </b>
  The ones focused on model's ability to learn and produce good utility.
 (Learning rate, Lot Size - also helps with privacy tho, Hidden Layers)